Azure-Samples/cognitive-services-personalizer-samples/samples/ChatbotExamplev2/README.md

 This sample shows how two Cognitive Services, LUIS and Personalizer, can be integrated into a coffee recommendation chat bot using ASP.NET Core 3.1.

+# Architecture overview

+When a user starts up the chatbot, it sends them a welcome message with a randomly generated day of the week and the current weather status; within the chatbot implementation, these two features are used as context features for Personalizer, i.e. Personalizer will inform its decisions on what drinks to recommend the user based on what it has experienced in the past when under those same conditions.
+These features will be reset every time the bot is restarted or when the user prompts a reset.
+When the user replies back, the bot uses LUIS's intent recognition capabilities to discern what the user wants; the intents this LUIS app has been trained to recognize include showing the user a coffee and tea menu, asking the chatbot for a drink suggestion, approving or disproving of the suggestion, and resetting the context features.
+When a user expresses an intent that LUIS interprets as asking for a suggestion, the bot will gather the the context features mentioned above, as well as its list of drinks and their features, and send that information to Personalizer as a rank request.
+Personalizer will reply back with the same list of drinks and their corresponding ranking
+(i.e. how well Personalizer thinks the drink suits the user and the current scenario based on the features of the drink); the first item in the list is the top ranked suggestion, and the bot will in turn suggest it to the user.
+The user can then reply back.
+If LUIS registers their intent as liking the suggestion, the bot will send a reward request to Personalizer with the reward set to 1, indicating a positive response.
+Conversely, if LUIS interprets the user's reply as disliking the suggestion, the bot will send a reward request with the reward set to 0, indicating a negative response.
+Personalizer uses this feedback to update its model, which will affect how it responds in similar future scenarios.

 # Setting up the bot

 ## Install Prereqs